-If you are adding the LT15GO2 trailer option to a new unassembled LT15 sawmill, first assemble the sawmill bed as instructed in the LT15 operator's manual, then follow the steps below to install the trailer to the sawmill bed.
-Be sure to use adequate manpower and lifting equipment to safely lift and stabilize the sawmill during installation.
+NOTICE If you are adding the trailer option to a new unassembled LT15W sawmill, first assemble the sawmill bed as instructed in the LT15W operator's manual, then follow the steps below to install the trailer to the sawmill bed.

+Have adequate manpower and lifting equipment to safely lift and stabilize the sawmill during installation.

 - 1. Disassemble the feed rope from the front rope bracket, the feed crank pulley, and rear bracket. - 2.
 Remove the rear feed rope bracket; retain the parts for re-installation.
-See Fig. 2-3. - Move the saw head to the rear end of the bed and support with lifting equipment such as a forklift or hoist.
+See Fig. 2-3.